 A state trail pass is required for all people age 16 or older biking, in-line skating or cross-country skiing on some trails.
 Wisconsin resident pass fees are $20/annual or $4/daily.
 Click here to purchase a state trail pass.

 Fitchburg bikeways requiring a trail pass are Badger State Trail, Capital City Trail and the Military Ridge Trail.
-For a complete list of trails in Wisconsin requiring a state pass, click here.

 Discover Wisconsin on the great things about biking in Fitchburg